 By 1890, every brewery in Burton upon Trent used the system.
 This was only one innovation in brewing among a long line of advances but, by the 21st century, the Burton Union system was nearly extinct – only Marston’s still uses it to brew their Pedigree Pale Ale.

 Firestone-Walker in California uses a variation of this system and there has been talk in reviving the Unions by a number of other craft breweries.
 It is an expensive addition to any facility.
-Many claim that the classic Bass Pale Ale didn’t taste the same after the Burton Unions were abandoned over 30 years ago.
-Since 2005, Marston’s brews Bass PA for the cask but they ferment it in Yorkshire Squares.
+Many claim that the classic Bass Pale Ale didn’t taste the same after the Burton Unions were abandoned over 30 years ago in the early 1980’s.
+Since 2005, Marston’s brews Bass Pale Ale for the cask but they ferment it in Yorkshire Squares.

 For a home-brewing adaptation of the Burton Union system, go to the CCH website and find “Burton Union Build” in the 7/2020 HopLine.
 You might be the first brewer in your neighborhood to truly “Burtonize” your beer!